Oracle69digitalmarketing/SuperfanVerified/deployment.md

 ## Part 1: Backend Deployment (AWS Lambda + API Gateway)

-The backend is a serverless application that is deployed to AWS Lambda and API Gateway using the Serverless Framework.
+The backend is a serverless application defined with the Serverless Framework (`serverless.yml`) and deployed to AWS Lambda and API Gateway.

 ### Step 1: Configure Backend Environment Variables

 Before you deploy, you need to set up the environment variables for the backend.
 The backend uses a `.env` file for this.

-You can copy the `.env.example` file to `.env` and fill in the values.
+1. In the `superfan-backend` directory, copy the `.env.example` file to a new file named `.env`.

-**Important:** The `serverless.yml` file we created will automatically create the DynamoDB tables for you.
-You just need to provide the AWS credentials with the necessary permissions.
+2. Fill in the values for the following variables in the `.env` file:
+    *   `JWT_SECRET`: A secret key for signing JSON Web Tokens.
+    *   `REFRESH_TOKEN_EXPIRES_DAYS`: The number of days a refresh token is valid.
+    *   `SPOTIFY_CLIENT_ID` and `SPOTIFY_CLIENT_SECRET`: Your Spotify API credentials.
+    *   (Add any other secrets for the OAuth providers you are using).

 ### Step 2: Deploy the Backend